Heartworm, Flea and Tick Prevention for Dogs and Cats

-It may seem as though pest prevention is unnecessary during the colder months.
+It may seem as though pet parasite prevention is unnecessary during the colder months.
 Surely fleas, ticks, and heartworms (transferred by mosquitoes) take a break due to the cold!
 You may be surprised to know that any temperature above freezing, which can occur all year round, is warm enough for these pests to be active.
-That’s why flea, tick, and heartworm preventatives are so important the whole year round.
+That’s why heartworm, flea and tick prevention for dogs and cats is so important the whole year round.
+Call us at (715) 693-4560 to discuss your pet’s parasite prevention options.

 Flea/Tick and Heartworm Preventatives